Take time to consider the major factors when purchasing a disposal unit.

 If you don’t have young children around and you want convenience then you should choose a continuous feed system.
-This is because you will be able to clean your kitchen of food waste very easily, while doing other work around the kitchen.
-Now of course there is a danger to using a continuous feed system, as the name suggests when you turn the power on the unit will run continuously, so anything that falls into the unit will be attacked by the unit.
+This is because you will be able to clean your kitchen or food waste very easily while doing other work around the kitchen.
+Now, of course, there is a danger to using a continuous feed system, as the name suggests when you turn the power on the unit will run continuously, so anything that falls into the unit will be attacked by the unit.
 So you have to be careful around it and make sure no foreign objects that you don’t intend on mulching fall into it and you have to obviously watch your fingers.
 If you’re worried for a moment about staying safe or having little people around that might get hurt, then go with a batch-feed which is a less convenient system that has the safety feature of only running in batches.

 Looking for the disposal power

 Consider the power of the disposal that you’re going to buy.
-Make sure that you get a disposal that is powerful enough to mulch up the food waste you intend on putting into it.
+Make sure that you get disposal that is powerful enough to mulch up the food waste you intend on putting into it.
 Make sure that the noise profile of the machine isn’t going to be too loud for your tastes and consider what kind of plumbing you have.
 If you have a septic system, be sure to make sure that your disposal is compatible with it.

 Once you’ve made your purchase you should gather up the equipment and supplies you will need for a do-it-yourself installation.
 You’re going to need to make sure that you have goggles and a dust mask while you work; Safety First!
-You’ll need water pump pliers, plumber’s putty, electrical cord, a hacksaw, a garbage disposal wrench and screwdrivers.
+You’ll need water pump pliers, plumber’s putty, electrical cord, a hacksaw, a garbage disposal wrench, and screwdrivers.